WebOrigami/docs/src/content/cli/intro4.md

 Carol: Hello, Carol.
 ```

-<span class="tutorialStep"></span> You can then treat both the base data and the greetings data as graphs, and pass those to `map`, to turn the list of specific people into a list of greetings:
+<span class="tutorialStep"></span> You can then treat both the base data and the greetings data as trees, and pass those to `map`, to turn the list of specific people into a list of greetings:

 ```console
 $ ori @map/values people.yaml, greetings.yaml